 - 1. You will increase your understanding of human interaction, storytelling and performance by freeing and developing your imagination, learning to use your body language and actions to affect an audience, and harness the power of your voice to convey emotional content and ideas. - 2.
 You will learn to effectively express yourself as an individual in any social situation.
-You will also learn to step outside of yourself and step into the skin of other characters this will help you gain an empathic understanding of human conflict, learning to apply inclass exercises to conflict resolution in real life as well as dramatic situations on stage. - 3.
+You will also learn to step outside of yourself and step into the skin of other characters - this will help you gain an empathic understanding of human conflict, learning to apply inclass exercises to conflict resolution in real life as well as dramatic situations on stage. - 3.
 You will learn to integrate as part of a harmonious ensemble and work effectively with others through exercises, improvisations and written dialogue scenes.
 Through these performance situations you will also learn to be more effective in social situations.
-When I am done with you, you will be better at winning friends and influencing people.